arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/tutorials/user-manual/content.md

 ![Portenta Hat Carrier board overview](assets/portentaHATcarrier_board_overview.png)

-The Portenta Hat Carrier have the following characteristics:
+The Portenta Hat Carrier has the following characteristics:

 - **Compatible SOM boards**: The carrier is compatible with: Portenta X8 (ABX00049), Portenta H7 (ABX00042/ABX00045/ABX00046) and Portenta C33 (ABX00074).

 - **Power management**: The board can be powered up from different sources.
-The onboard screw terminal block allows 7 ~ 32 V power supply to power the Portenta board and the carrier, and 5 V power supply.
+The onboard screw terminal block allows a 7-32 V power supply to power the Portenta board and the carrier, and a 5 V power supply.

   The USB-C® interface of the Portenta X8, H7, and C33 can supply the needed power to the board.
 Alternatively, the 5V pin from the 40-pin male header can be used to power the board.
-The carrier can deliver maximum current of 1.5 A.
+The carrier can deliver a maximum current of 1.5 A.

 - **USB connectivity**: A USB-A female connector is used for data logging and the connection of external peripherals like keyboards, mice, hubs, and similar devices.